jmrplens/mastodon_official_profiles/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
-name: Feature request
+name: Improvement request
 about: Suggest an idea for this project
-title: "[ENHANCEMENT] "
+title: "[ENHANCEMENT / MEJORA] "
-labels: enhancement
+labels: enhancement / mejora
 assignees: jmrplens

 ---